 the Gilchrist mill.
 The company reactivated the Klamath Northern in 1993 as a private railroad under the name

-Crown Pacific Railroad, Inc. Crown Pacific Railroad, Inc. lasted until March 1994, when the company
+Crown Pacific Railroad, Inc., which lasted until March 1994 when Crown Pacific

-changed its name back to Klamath Northern and the line became a common carrier again.
+changed the railroad's name back to Klamath Northern and again made it a common carrier.
 The railroad soon

 started handling outbound lumber and woodchips in addition to the inbound log traffic.